rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 For all its faults,
  the
  [*petrodollar*](https://bitcoinmagazine.com/culture/the-hidden-costs-of-the-petrodollar)
- system is why you can freely exchange your USD to Canadian dollars or Euros or Yen or Yuan.
+ system makes the USD a stable *global reserve currency* which is why you can freely exchange your USD to Canadian dollars or Euros or Yen or Yuan.
 Almost anywhere on earth you go,